goauthentik/authentik/website/docs/releases/_template.md

 ## Upgrading

 This release does not introduce any new requirements.
+You can follow the upgrade instrucitons below; for more detailed information about upgrading authentik, refer to our [Upgrade documentation](../installation/upgrade.mdx).

-### docker-compose
+### Docker Compose

 To upgrade, download the new docker-compose file and update the Docker stack with the new version, using these commands: